CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 2. The standard structure of the paper shall at least consist of introduction, literature review/theoretical framework, methodology, finding/discussion/analysis, and conclusion.

-3. The paper length is within 8000-10.000 words (including title, abstract, keywords, main article, and references).
+3. The minimum word count is 8.500 words (including title, abstract, keywords, main article, and references).
 For final publication, the author will be invited to adjust the length and format in accordance with the appointed publication outlet.

 4. The conference must be attended by at least one of the authors either virtually or in-person (For BINUSIAN in Jakarta, attending in-person will be compulsory).
 Long paper presentations last between 15-20 minutes.

-6. Paper must be submitted as PDF file labeled as Title.pdf and all identifying information (name, and affiliation) should be redacted from the paper.
+6. Paper must be submitted as Docs/PDF file labeled as Title.docx or Title.pdf and all identifying information (name, and affiliation) should be redacted from the paper. *PDF file submission must include word count.

-Our policy sets a maximum limit of 20% without acknowledgement.
-The use of content generated by artificial intelligence (AI) in a paper (including but not limited to text, figures, images, and code) shall be disclosed in the acknowledgements section and/or methodology of any paper submitted.
-The AI system used shall be identified, and specific sections of the paper that use AI-generated content shall be identified and accompanied by a brief explanation regarding the level at which the AI system was used to generate the content.
-The use of AI systems for editing and grammar enhancement is common practice and, as such, is generally outside the intent of the above policy.
-In this case, disclosure, as noted above, is recommended.
+Our policy sets a maximum Similarity Index of 20% and a maximum AI detection score of 40%.
+The use of content generated by artificial intelligence (AI) in a paper, including but not limited to text, figures, images, and code, must be disclosed in the acknowledgements section and/or methodology section of the submitted paper.
+The AI system used must be identified, and any sections containing AI-generated content must be clearly indicated and accompanied by a brief explanation of the extent to which the AI system was used.
+The use of AI tools for editing and grammar enhancement is considered common practice and is generally outside the scope of this policy.
+However, disclosure of such use is still recommended.

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.